Rainbow Weaver Literature Guide

 Show: Look at the title and cover of the book.
 What do you think it means to weave a rainbow?
 This book takes place in Guatemala where there are mountains and where artists create beautiful woven fabrics with traditional patterns.
-Look up the patterns on the site "Mayan Hands" on the Internet.
+Look up the patterns on the site "Mayan Hands".

 Connect: The author of the book tells us in the back matter that she wrote the book to tell about Mayan culture and ways to help people in a poor country torn by war.
 This book is a form of philanthropy, which means the author is using her time and talent to make a difference for the good of others.
 When we are reading, think about how Ixchel uses her time and talent to make things better.

 Ask: What is the problem that Ixchel is trying to solve, and what are two attempts she makes.
 Why don't they work for her?

 Show: Pay attention to the weaving patterns and the weaving tools of the women.
 Talk about the elements of the work.

 Connect: In modern culture big machines create fabrics and sew clothing, curtains, blankets, and bags.
 What do you think might be better about homemade fabrics and items?
 What might be better about machine-made items?

 Ask: Are there a lot of plastic bags littering the ground where you live?
 How could you make a difference and make the community look better, like Ixchel did when she used the bags in an art project?